How many books are shortlisted for the Booker Prize?

 Q: How are the shortlisted books chosen?

-A: The shortlisted books are selected a panel of judges who carefully review a longlist of titles before making their final decision.
+A: The shortlisted books are selected a panel of judges who review a longlist of around twelve to fifteen titles.